The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Introduction

 \subsection{Fundamental models in nonlinear acoustics}

 In thermoviscous fluids, the PDEs of nonlinear acoustics are governed by the conservations of mass, momentum and energy, supplemented with the heuristic equation of state for perfect gases.
-Consequently, let us recall the well-known fully compressible Navier-Stokes equations associated with suitable heat conductions as follows:
+We recall the well-known fully compressible Navier-Stokes equations associated with suitable heat conductions as follows (cf. \cite{BCD=2011,L=1998,T}):

 with the Frobenius norm $\|\cdot\|_F$, where the physical variables and quantities are introduced in the next tables.
-Later, the heat conduction for the heat flux $\mathbf{q}$ will be stated.
+Later, the equation of the conduction for the heat flux $\mathbf{q}$ will be stated (cf. Section \ref{Subsection background}).

 \end{minipage}